Joe-Dracup/joe-dracup.github.io/content/blog/exceptions.md

 }
 ```

-In the above C# examples, it is not immediatley obvious that the Parse function will cause an error, however it is clear by the method signature that TryParse may or may not actually parse the input and so developers calling this code will by default handle the case that this fails.
+In the above C# examples, it is not immediately obvious that the Parse function will cause an error, however it is clear by the method signature that TryParse may or may not actually parse the input and so developers calling this code will by default handle the case that this fails.

 Using the `TryParse` function over throwing an exception to control the flow of the application is good, but in modern development I would say to look at using the result pattern to explicitly show the caller of your code that this actioin may fail.